leventYanik46/clp-testing/src/content/post/u-s-visas-ımmigrant-visa-process-a-step-by-step-guide.md

 ---
 title: " U.S. Visas - Immigrant Visa Process - A Step-by-Step Guide "
-excerpt: This guide provides a step-by-step overview of the U.S. immigrant visa process—from submitting your initial petition to preparing for the final interview.
+excerpt: "This guide provides a step-by-step overview of the U.S. immigrant visa process—from submitting your initial petition to preparing for the final interview.
 It explains how to navigate key stages such as paying required fees, submitting Form I-864, completing the DS-260, and gathering the